watchexec/watchexec/CONTRIBUTING.md

 8. Check for any dependency updates with `cargo outdated -R`.

-9. Run `bin/version 1.2.3` where `1.2.3` is the new version number.
+9. Run `bin/cli-version 1.2.3` where `1.2.3` is the new version number.
 This will tag and push, triggering the GitHub Action for releases.
+Use `bin/lib-version` to release a library update.

 10. Wait for all builds to complete, then attach the draft release to the tag, and publish it.